lando/leia/README.md

 ## Testing
 ```

 You can customize the word(s) that `leia` will look for to identify the testing section(s) using the `--test-header` option.
-You can also run `yarn leia --help` to get a list of default words.
+You can also run `npm leia --help` to get a list of default words.

 #### 3. A code block with at least one command and comment